Understanding Ridge Vent Cost per Linear Foot in Residential Construction

 Main Factors Influencing Ridge Vent Cost per Linear Foot

-• Material type: aluminum, galvanized steel, or high-density polymer vents vary by \$0.50–\$2.00 per foot
+- Material type: Aluminum, galvanized steel, or high-density polymer vents vary by $0.50–$2.00 per foot.

 Typical Price Ranges

-Based on thousands of recent CountBricks residential projects, the average ridge vent cost per linear foot falls between \$4.25 and \$8.75 installed.
-Material-only averages hover near \$2.50, while labor generally ranges from \$1.75 to \$4.00 depending on pitch and access.
-CountBricks.com/services keeps these figures refreshed weekly from verified supplier feeds.
+Based on recent projects, the average ridge vent cost per linear foot is $4.25 to $8.75 installed.
+Material-only costs hover near $2.50, with labor generally ranging from $1.75 to $4.00.

 Breaking Down the Installation Process

-How CountBricks Reduces Uncertainty
+How to Reduce Uncertainty

 Case Snapshot: Hill Country Bungalow, Austin TX